Marking, feedback and planning

 Staff who become aware of any child protection concerns should continue to follow their setting's established safeguarding procedures.

 Some schools have insisted that online sessions are recorded to help monitor the quality of provision or for 'training purposes'.
 The NASUWT is clear that there are no valid educational or personnel management justifications for this practice.
 Such sessions are highly atypical and no meaningful information about the quality of educational provision generally or teacher effectiveness in ordinary circumstances can be gained from recordings of them.
+For this reason, lesson observations, ‘virtual drop-ins’ or similar practices are not appropriate for this form of educational provision.

 It should also be noted that there has been no suspension or relaxation of requirements on schools in respect of the protection of personal data.
 Schools should, therefore, ensure that they apply their existing policies and protocols.